Home > Media & Resource > Blog

 As mentioned earlier, the maximum weight that can be lifted safely is determined by the weakest link within the lift sequence.
 A failure of any one component, whether a single chain link, a hydraulic line on a forklift or an employee who has made a bad decision, can result in an unsuccessful lift and can cause serious injury to employees as well as damage to product.
 The NPCA Guide to Plant Safety includes programs that can be adopted and made specific to a precast plant in order to establish a compliant program for both powered industrial trucks and cranes.
 Other resources include insurance loss control representatives, equipment vendors and service companies.

-Overhead crane and gantry crane safety in precast factory for your reference.
-Dongqi offers types of cranes, inculding overhead crane, gantry crane, jib crane and others for various industiral needs.
+overhead crane and gantry crane safety in precast factory for your reference.
+Dongqi offers Types of cranes, inculding overhead crane, gantry crane, jib crane and others for various industiral needs.
 If you need any hoist or crane, please feel free to contact us.
 Check Dongqi overhead crane industrial crane services now.

 Top